 How Much Will a New TV Impact My Electricity Bill?

 On a monthly basis, not so much.
-However, if you’re thinking of a major upgrade or looking to switch to a plasma TV for better quality it’s possible you’ll notice a small increase in your electricity yearly spending.
+However, if you’re thinking of a major upgrade or looking to switch to a plasma TV for the better quality it’s possible you’ll notice a small increase in your electricity yearly spending.

 If the case is that you’re energy conscious and you’re looking to reduce your energy use, our experts at East-West Electric recommend sticking to LCD or LED TVs.
 If you’re not sure or you don’t want to make too much of a leap in energy use, look for the black and yellow Energy Guide labels and compare it with the TV you already have.